Birth Support

 Doula services are typically self-pay, but some clients are able to use HSA/FSA funds or request reimbursement depending on their insurance plan.

-I can provide an invoice upon request.
+We can provide an invoice upon request.

 -

 The first step is a consultation call.
-If we both feel aligned, your due date window will be reserved with a deposit and signed agreement.
+If we feel aligned, your due date window will be reserved with a deposit and signed agreement.